Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Methodology for Measuring Insertion Hallucination

 Detecting hallucinations reliably requires addressing the limitations of individual audio classifiers.
 To this end, we design a multi-detector ensemble that combines three complementary detectors: inaSpeechSegmenter \citep{inaseg}, YAMNet \citep{yamnet}, and PANNs \citep{panns}.

-Our pipeline consists of three stages: \begin{enumerate} \item \textbf{Candidate Filtering.} Samples with ground-truth labels in $\mathcal{Y}_{sm}$ are excluded, ensuring that evaluation is limited to videos where speech and music are not expected. \item \textbf{Multi-Detector Analysis.} Each detector independently identifies speech and music segments based on its model-specific decision boundary. \item \textbf{Ensemble Fusion.} Final predictions are obtained by majority voting across detectors, balancing precision and recall while reducing detector-specific biases:
+Our pipeline consists of three stages: \begin{enumerate} \item \textbf{Candidate Filtering.} Samples with ground-truth labels in $\mathcal{Y}_{sm}$ are excluded, ensuring that evaluation is limited to videos where speech and music are not expected. \item \textbf{Multi-Detector Analysis.} Each detector independently identifies speech and music segments based on its model-specific decision boundary. \item \textbf{Ensemble Fusion.} To combine the outputs of multiple detectors, we consider three fusion strategies: (1) \textit{AND}, which marks a segment as hallucinated only if all detectors agree; (2) \textit{OR}, which accepts any detector’s positive prediction; and (3) \textit{Majority Vote (MV)}, which assigns a hallucination label when at least half of the detectors vote positive.
+The MV rule is formally written as:

+A full comparison of these fusion strategies and the justification for choosing MV are presented in Sec.~\ref{sec:validation}.

 \end{enumerate}

 This ensemble balances precision and recall while being robust to detector-specific biases.
 We validate its reliability against human annotations (Section~\ref{sec:experiments}).